chromaui/chromatic-docs/custom-ci-provider.md

 If you deny any change, you will need to make the necessary code changes to fix the test (and thus start a new build) to get Chromatic to pass again.

-#### Maintain a clean "master" branch
+#### Maintain a clean "main" branch

-A clean `master` branch is a development **best practice** and **highly recommended** for Chromatic.
-In practice, this means ensuring that test builds in your `master` branch are passing.
+A clean `main` branch is a development **best practice** and **highly recommended** for Chromatic.
+In practice, this means ensuring that test builds in your `main` branch are passing.

-If the builds are a result of direct commits to `master`, you will need to accept changes to keep master clean.
-If they're merged from `feature-branches`, you will need to make sure those branches are passing _before_ you merge into `master`.
+If the builds are a result of direct commits to `main`, you will need to accept changes to keep the main branch clean.
+If they're merged from `feature-branches`, you will need to make sure those branches are passing _before_ you merge into `main`.

-#### Squash/rebase merge and the "master" branch
+#### Squash/rebase merge and the "main" branch

 We use GitHub, GitLab, and Bitbucket APIs respectively to detect squashing and rebasing so your baselines match your expectations no matter your Git workflow  (see [Branching and Baselines](branching-and-baselines#squash-and-rebase-merging) for more details).